50 SEO Tips to better optimise your website

 20 – Review the keywords your competitors are ranking and you are not.

 Review where your competition is succeeding but you are not.
+Have a look at their rankings and identify keywords they rank for, but you do not.
 Maybe you’re missing a trick which can easily be pointed out by them!

 21 – Remember to include the tag ‘sponsored’ to affiliate links.